The short answer

 TEE-BFT Consensus

-2f+1 fault tolerance, 1–2 second finality
+2f+1 fault tolerance, 2-second block time

 Byzantine fault-tolerant consensus where validators are TEE enclaves, not human operators.
 Transaction contents are invisible to validators before ordering.
 MEV is structurally impossible, not just discouraged.